filipomar/react-deep-state/README.md

 -   It has type checking at its core
 -   Easy setup (under 5 lines)
 -   No more useless renders!
+-   Re-render filtering from the generated value
+-   Scope dependencies

 Usage: